gta-productions/chrissalerno.net/README.md

+## Hey Chris.
+I built a website for you!

+I was doing some domain name searching for work, and for some reason you popped into my head, so i searched for your name and found https://ChrisSalerno.net.
+I bought the domain; you now own ChrisSalerno.net.
+Pretty cool, right?

+I've always thought that you would have *_really_* enjoyed learning how to program.
+Most people think it involves some sort of super complicated math, but it's really just a bunch of conditional logic and basic oeprations.
+You'd like it, I'm positive.
+Plus, who doesn't want the ability to make computers do anything they want?!
+It's like a super power.

+So, if you ever decide that you want to spend some time and poke around, you now have a fantastic project to start with (this was one of my first projects too).
+You can also choose to ignore this and to absolutely nothing with it, that's totally fine too.
+No hurt feelings on this side.

+Anyways - here ya go!
+The rest of the text here is instructional stuff for customizing your page.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/gta-productions/chrissalerno.net/edit/master/README.md) to maintain and preview the content for your website in Markdown files.